hirrolot/poica/README.md

 P(X, T1, ..., Tn) = ...;
 ```

-The utility functions can be found in the [specification].
+The utility functions can be found in the [specification](spec/STD.md).

 ## OOP